Fees for “Ordinary” Unfair or Wrongful Dismissal

 The Solicitors Regulation Authority has published Transparency Rules requiring firms to provide information to consumers in relation to certain legal services, including legal costs.
 The costing information listed below is not intended to be a quote and you should speak to one of our specialists to discuss further.

 The information below provides an overview of our potential fees in bringing or defending claims for ‘ordinary’ unfair and wrongful dismissal in the Employment Tribunal.
-Our fees for these types of claim can range from £5,000 to in excess of £100,000 plus VAT, depending on the complexity of the matter and at what stage, if any, the matter is resolved.
+Our fees for these types of claim can range from £5,000 to in excess of £100,000 plus VAT (charged at 20%), depending on the complexity of the matter and at what stage, if any, the matter is resolved.
 In the most complex whistleblowing cases, our fees may exceed the range set out above.

 Our fees are based on our hourly rates which will be discussed with you at the outset of the matter.
+The hourly charge out rates in our Employment Department range from £180 to £400 plus VAT (charged at 20%) depending on the seniority of the individual involved in the case.
+Please note these fees are subject to yearly review.
 We will provide you with regular fee updates and will endeavour, where possible, to provide an estimate of our fees at the outset of the matter up to the date of any potential hearing.

 In handling these types of claims, we will assist you with the following: